-- · Novel chemical entities that function as agonists of TLR7, 8 or 9; - · Novel chemical entities that function as antagonists of TLR7, 8 or 9; and - · Use of our novel chemical entities and chemical modifications to treat and prevent a variety of diseases.
+- Novel chemical entities that function as agonists of TLR3, 7, 8 or 9; - · Novel chemical entities that function as antagonists of TLR7, 8 or 9; and - · Use of our novel chemical entities and chemical modifications to treat and prevent a variety of diseases.

-As of March 1, 2010, we owned 66 U.S. patents and U.S. patent applications and 205 corresponding worldwide patents and patent applications for our TLR-targeted immune modulation technologies.
-These patents and patent applications include novel chemical compositions of matter and methods of use for our immune modulatory compounds, including IMO-2055, IMO-2125, and IMO-3100.
+As of March 1, 2011, we owned 73 U.S. patents and U.S. patent applications and 230 patents and patent applications throughout the rest of the world for our TLR-targeted immune modulation technologies.
+These patents and patent applications include novel chemical compositions of matter and methods of use for our immune modulatory compounds, including IMO-2055, IMO-2125, IMO-2134, IMO 3100 and IMO-4200.
 To date, all of our intellectual property covering immune modulatory compositions and methods of their use is based on discoveries made solely by us.
-These patents expire at various dates ranging from 2017 to 2026.
+These patents expire at various dates ranging from 2017 to 2030.